intel-iot-devkit/how-to-code-samples/sound-detector/javascript/README.md

 ![](./../../images/js/xdk-select-device.png)

 Click the **IoT Device** menu at the bottom left.
-If your Intel® Edison is automatically recognized, select it.
+If your Intel® Edison board is automatically recognized, select it.

 ![](./../../images/js/xdk-manual-connect.png)